-Versions of the Bible are basically divided into two groups, the formal and the dynamic.
-Whenever possible, the formal translation group tries to reflect the ancient manuscripts word for word.
+Versions of the Bible are basically divided into two groups: the formal and the dynamic.
+The formal translation group tries to reflect the ancient manuscripts word for word whenever possible.
 These attempt to be extremely accurate and leave any questionable words or passages for the reader to decide which is best.
 Unfortunately these versions are not always very readable.
-Some of these are: The New American Standard Bible (1960) and The New Revised Standard Version (1989).
+They include: The New American Standard Bible (1960) and The New Revised Standard Version (1989).
 Some scholars feel that The New American Standard Bible (1971) is probably the most accurate translation yet produced.
 However its accuracy does not make it easy to read, especially from the pulpit.

 The second group of versions are referred to as dynamic.
-These translations try to reflect the thought they think the Bible writers were expressing.
-In order to do this, difficult passages are smoothed over according to what seems best to the translator.
+These translations try to reflect the thought they think the Bible writers were trying to convey.
+To do this, difficult passages are smoothed over according to what seems best to the translator.
 However, if the translator believes the righteous dead are now alive in heaven and the unrighteous dead are now suffering in hell, that person's beliefs will obviously color how the text is presented.
 Dynamic versions are very useful, especially for devotional purposes, but the speaker should avoid their use for doctrinal study or pulpit use.

-Other dynamic versions and paraphrases include the Good News Bible (also called Today's English Version: 1966,1976), The Living Bible (1971), The New Century Version (1987), The Clear Word (1994) and God's Word (1995), to name only a few.
+Other dynamic versions and paraphrases include the Good News Bible, also called Today's English Version.
+(1966, 1976); The Living Bible (1971); The New Century Version (1987); The Clear Word (1994); and God's Word (1955), to name only a few.
 The preface should tell you if you are reading a translation or a paraphrase.

-The NRSV is a revision of the Revised Standard Version (1952), which is a revision of The American Standard Version (1901), which was a revision of the King James Version.
-This is a version that has had input from a wide group of scholars representing all the leading churches and is the most reliable of versions.
+The NRSV (1989) is a revision of the Revised Standard Version (1952), which is a revision of the American Standard Version (1901), which was a revision of the King James Version.
+This version has had input from a wide group of scholars representing all the leading churches and is the most reliable of versions.

 This translation is the product of a wide group of international evangelical scholars representing many denominations from the English-speaking world.
 It has had general acceptance among evangelical groups.
 It has been carefully translated and is generally reliable.
 Its English has been checked by experts and reads well.